TikaFlow/bash-sql/README.md

 - If all arguments are integer-valued, the result is an integer.

 Returns NULL if any argument is NULL.

+### group_concat

+> prototype: group_concat(`expr`)

+Returns a string result with the concatenated non-NULL values from a group.
+It returns NULL if there are no non-NULL values.

 ### hex